19 USC § 1677j - Prevention of circumvention of antidumping and countervailing duty orders

 the administering authority determines that action is appropriate under this paragraph to prevent evasion of such order or finding,

-the administering authority, after taking into account any advice provided by the Commission under subsection (e) of this section, may include such imported merchandise within the scope of such order or finding at any time such order or finding is in effect.
+the administering authority, after taking into account any advice provided by the Commission under subsection (e), may include such imported merchandise within the scope of such order or finding at any time such order or finding is in effect.

 (D)